lenghurst/atomichabits/docs/USER_JOURNEY_MAP.md

 # User Journey Map — The Pact

-> **Last Updated:** 23 December 2025
+> **Last Updated:** 23 December 2025 (Phase 28.5)
 > **Author:** Manus AI (Acting Head of Architecture)
-> **Status:** Analysis Complete, Optimisations Identified
+> **Status:** ✅ Council of Five Optimisations Implemented

 ---

 ## Executive Summary

-This document maps the complete new user journey for **The Pact**, identifying all entry points, decision nodes, and friction points.
-The analysis reveals **7 critical optimisation opportunities** that can reduce time-to-value and increase conversion rates.
+This document maps the complete new user journey for **The Pact**, updated to reflect the **Council of Five** optimisations implemented in Phase 28.4.
+It details how these changes address previously identified friction points and create a more persuasive, lower-friction onboarding experience.

 ---